jrief/django-formset/docs/source/buttons.rst

   on successful form submission.
 This allows web designers to specify that URL like a link, rather than having to rely on the server's response.

-An submission which did not validate on the server is considered as failed and the response status code is 422, rather than 200.
+A submission which did not validate on the server is considered as failed and the response status code is 422, rather than 200.
 This is where the ``!~`` comes into play.
-This acts as a catch-statement and everything afterwards is executed on submission failure.
+It acts similar to a catch-statement and everything after that symbol is executed on submission failure.

 * In ``scrollToError`` the browser scrolls to the first field, which was marked to contain invalid input data.